Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Your customers find your products on Google, shop on Amazon, get delivery through FedEx, and leave reviews through Yelp.

-Throughout this purchase cycle, the customer data is completely fragmented.
+Throughout this purchase cycle, customer data is completely fragmented.
 None of the main discovery channels - social media/search - and shopping channels (Amazon, eBay, Shopify, etc.) talk to each other.
 You have to resort to ad hoc fixes and incomplete data to make decisions.

 The situation isn’t quite the same in a market like China.